mrat1618/mrat1618/README.md

 ### Hi there 👋

+I am a computational chemist by training and a Python enthusiast from Sydney.
+I'm interested in force field development, computer-aided drug development and scientific software development.

 <!--
 **mrat1618/mrat1618** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.